eegdash.api#

 High-level interface to the EEGDash metadata database.

 This module provides the main EEGDash class which serves as the primary entry point for interacting with the EEGDash ecosystem.
-It offers methods to query, insert, and update metadata records stored in the EEGDash MongoDB database, and includes utilities to load EEG data from S3 for matched records.
+It offers methods to query, insert, and update metadata records stored in the EEGDash database via REST API.

 Classes